 NDORMS is the largest European academic department in its field and runs a globally competitive programme of research and teaching, supported by a grants portfolio worth £85 million.

 The department, headed by Professor Andrew Carr, comprises about 500 staff including around 90 graduate students and more than 30 professors, several university lecturers and senior researchers supported by prestigious awards.

 NDORMS has two institutes, the Botnar Research Centre on the Nuffield Orthopaedic Centre (NOC) site, and the Kennedy Institute of Rheumatology on the Old Road Campus.
 It also has a number of world-renowned units, including the Centre for Statistics in Medicine, the Oxford Clinical Trials Research Unit and the Kadoorie Centre for Critical Care Research and Education.

 The Botnar Research Institute provides a unique setting for basic science researchers, statisticians and clinical trials experts to interact with clinician scientists, and to translate new experimental medicines and surgical designs into successful treatments.
-The Botnar Research Centre is strongly connected to the NOC, providing crucial access to patients and human samples and an overall capacity for clinical and surgical trials.
+The Botnar Research Centre is strongly connected to the internationally renowned NOC, providing crucial access to patients or human samples and an overall capacity for clinical and surgical trials.